mikey-t/swig/docs/SwigDevNotes.md

 The advertisement is that "sym links are used to save space".
 However, it's a little more involved than that (at least on Windows).
 There are "regular" symbolic links pointing each package dir in node_modules to a directory with the same name in node_modules/.pnpm, but the files there ... aren't actually there (sort of).
 They are "hard links" and there's no indicator at all for this in any built-in windows UI, so you'd have to use something like fsutil to actually see that.
 But essentially the hard link enables many "files" to point to the same actual space on disk, and the space on disk isn't actually deleted until all the "pointers" (files) that are hard linked are deleted.

 I originally thought that my shortcuts to access files directly in node_modules would break with pnpm, but pnpm's strategy to mimic the original npm node_modules allows my shortcuts to work normally.

+## Swig Inception Notes

+Originally I didn't intend to use swig to orchestrate the swig project's own dev tasks.
+I thought I would possibly run into strange issues with version ambiguity or other conflicts.
+However, now that swig is more stable, I've migrated from using npm scripts and the loose `tasks` file to using a live version of swig.
+To ensure there are as few issues as possible, this is how I plan on using this scenario:

+- When developing swig, uninstall global version of swig-cli to avoid possible conflicts or ambiguity: volta uninstall swig-cli
+- Call swig with ".\swig.ps1" instead of "npx swig" in order to skip the npx delay
+- After done, re-install global version of swig-cli: volta install swig-cli@latest

 ## TODO